|

 Temporary Homeless Assistance (THA) is also often referred to as Temporary Shelter (TS) assistance, temp Homeless Assistance (HA), regular temporary HA, or homeless assistance for temporary shelter.

-THA provides up to 16 non-consecutive days of temporary shelter payments within a 12-month period, unless the client meets the criteria to qualify for an exception (refer to Homeless Assistance Exceptions).
+THA provides up to 16 non-consecutive days of temporary shelter payments within a 12-month period, unless the Assistance Unit (AU) meets the criteria to qualify for an HA exception (refer to Homeless Assistance Exceptions).

-Note: The family has the right to choose where they will stay.
-As long as the family intends to reside in Santa Clara County, THA may be paid when the client chooses to stay out of county.
-However, if the family intends to reside in another county, the other county is responsible for making the THA payment.
-Refer to Homeless Assistance Payment Information - Inter-County Transfer (ICT).
+As long as the AU intends to reside in Santa Clara County, THA may be paid when the AU chooses to stay out of county.
+However, if the AU intends to reside in another county, the other county is responsible for making the THA payment.
+Refer to the Inter-County Transfer (ICT) section of Homeless Assistance Payment Information.

 THA Payment Amount